Northern Pass Transmission Project EIS

 This website for the Northern Pass Transmission Project Environmental Impact Statement (EIS) will serve as a repository for all National Environmental Policy Act (NEPA)-related public documents and will be the central location for EIS Project announcements.
 Individuals may subscribe to the mail list in order to receive future announcements and news releases from The Department of Energy and Contractors involved in the project.
 Public Comments related to the Scoping Process, the Draft EIS and the Final EIS can be made through this website’s Comment Form.

 Northern Pass Transmission LLC (Northern Pass) has applied to the U.S. Department of Energy (DOE) for a Presidential permit to construct, operate, maintain, and connect an electric transmission line across the United States border with Canada.
-Northern Pass is jointly owned by NU Transmission Ventures, Inc., a wholly-owned subsidiary of Northeast Utilities, a publicly held public utility holding company, and NSTAR Transmission Ventures, Inc., a wholly-owned subsidiary of NSTAR, a publicly held public utility holding company.
+Northern Pass is wholly-owned by NU Transmission Ventures, Inc., a wholly-owned subsidiary of Northeast Utilities, a publicly held public utility holding company.

 Anyone seeking to construct, operate, maintain, or connect an electric transmission facility crossing the borders of the United States must first obtain a Presidential permit issued by DOE under Executive Order (E.O.)
 10485, as amended by E.O.
 12038.
 Northern Pass proposes to build a transmission line that crosses a U.S. border, and has applied to DOE for a Presidential permit.
 DOE did not initiate, nor is it funding, the proposed transmission facility.
 DOE’s role is limited to deciding whether to issue a Presidential permit.
 In addition, in order to build its proposed facility Northern Pass will be required to obtain the approval of the State of New Hampshire.